-Pressurized bulk containers, such as railcars, ISO containers, or ton containers of chlorine and sulfur dioxide frequently require additional pressure to facilitate the unloading operation at the user facilities.
+Pressurized bulk containers, such as railcars, ISO containers, or ton containers of chlorine and sulfur dioxide, frequently require additional pressure to facilitate the unloading operation at the user facilities.
 This practice – often called pressure padding – introduces air or nitrogen into the vapor space above the liquid in the container to force the liquid up the internal dip tube and out of the liquid valve.
-Typically, filtered, dry air (as opposed to nitrogen) is used as the pad gas.
+Typically, the pad gas is filtered, dry air (as opposed to nitrogen).

 The air used in any pad gas operation must be of high quality to protect the integrity of the system and meet the following criteria:

-The Air Treatment System provides an independent source of clean, oil free, dry air in accordance with The Chlorine Institute, LLC Pamphlet 66 guidelines for chlorine tank car pressure padding.
+The Air Treatment System provides an independent source of clean, oil-free, dry air following The Chlorine Institute, Pamphlet 66 guidelines for chlorine tank car pressure padding.
 It is completely isolated from other air supplies to prevent vapors from accidentally mixing into the instruments and equipment.
-Built in redundant features protect equipment in the event of power loss, compressor failure, or failure of individual components.
+Built-in redundant features protect equipment in the event of power loss, compressor failure, or failure of individual components.

-The system incorporates an air compressor with aftercooler, four stage air filtration, air dryer, and backflow prevention sub-assembly mounted on a skid along with a control system housed in a NEMA 4X box with an easy to operate HMI operator screen.
+The system incorporates an air compressor with an aftercooler, four-stage air filtration, air dryer, and backflow prevention sub-assembly mounted on a skid along with a control system housed in a NEMA 4X box with an easy to operate HMI operator screen.

-The unit provides clean, oil free, dry air with a dew point of -40°F or below at line pressure.
+The unit provides clean, oil-free, dry air with a dew point of -40°F or below line pressure.
 Typical system flow rates are 40 SCFM or 60 SCFM.
 Other sizes can be provided if necessary.

 An oil and water separator is standard on the Air Treatment System.
-After separation, water can be drained to a waste treatment system and waste oil can be reclaimed for recycling.
+After separation, water drains to a waste treatment system and it reclaims the waste oil for recycling.

 The control system includes an HMI display screen to indicate line pressures, bulk container pressure, moisture content, differential pressure, and compressor oil pressure.
 The display also indicates power on for automatic valves.
 An alarm horn is included, and a common alarm contact is provided.
 System alarms, such as high moisture, low differential pressure, or low compressor oil pressure will show up on the HMI with a time and date stamp, and the audible horn will sound.